chapel-lang/chapel/doc/rst/users-guide/base/vars.rst

-The rule of thumb is that any variable which has neither a type specification nor an initial value will share the type and/or initializer expressions of the next variable which has one or both.
+The rule of thumb is that any variable which has neither a type specification nor an initial value will share the type and/or initial value of the next variable which has one or both.
 Thus, in the example above, *a* and *b* share *c*'s type and initial value; *i* and *j* share *k*'s type; *s* shares *t*'s initial value; and *x* and *y* share *z*'s initial value.